LIKE A BLUE THREADPASSAGE OF TIME

 “I’d like to sit under it in the rain.
 It could take me away whenever.”

-Turner walks through the garden, looks in the windows, reminds himself that he is there for surf and turf.
+Turner walks in the garden, looks through the windows, reminds himself that he is there for surf and turf.
 Until now, their romance could have been excused by being thrown together in their travels; but this is a step, with intent, from each of them.
 That’s why she had not called to invite him, did not want a discussion.
 She gave him the chance to pass the invitation without having to come up with an excuse.